Maths can look like this.......

 Mathematics- ‘do it, twist it, deepen it’

-We will be entering our third year of teaching Maths Mastery after completing the TRG with the Maths Hub over the past two years, alongside completing the 'Firm Foundations' within Mastery for our Early Years.
-This year we are working alongside the Maths Hub to complete our 'Sustaining Year'.
-Our daily Maths session equip children with the skills of fluency, reasoning and problem solving that they need in life beyond school.
-Opportunities for deepening understanding are built in to the curriculum, with challenge for rapid graspers and scaffolds to support struggling learners.
-Conceptual understanding is taught in tandem with procedural fluency in order to deepen mathematical thinking.
-Children then apply their understanding through real life problem solving activities.
+We are entering our fourth year of teaching Maths Mastery after completing the TRG (Teacher Research Group) with the Maths Hub over a two year duration, this was alongside completing the ‘Firm Foundations’ within Mastery for our Early Years.
+Last year we worked alongside the Maths Hub to complete our ‘Sustaining Year’.
+With an additional focus on enhancing teacher knowledge, our EY Lead completed a PD Lead course in ‘Numerical Patterns’.
+This year, teachers across all three year groups will complete the ‘Mastering Number’ programme in order to promote ‘Fluency’ even further within our school, and this will be completed alongside the ‘SKTM’ which will focus on the subject knowledge and pedagogy of key topics within Maths Mastery.
+We chose Maths Mastery as an approach because each session equips children with the skills of fluency, reasoning and problem solving that they need in life beyond school.
+Opportunities for deepening understanding are built into the curriculum, with challenge for rapid graspers, and scaffolds to support struggling learners.
+Conceptual understanding is taught in tandem with procedural fluency in order to embed mathematical thinking.
+Children then apply their understanding through real-life problem-solving activities.
 Progression is planned for and key skills revisited regularly.

 We believe that the Essential Characteristics of Mathematicians include: